ovh/docs/pages/web/hosting/diagnostic_errors_module1clic/guide.en-gb.md

 > The most common errors are listed here.
 If you experience any other anomaly, please refer to our [Web Hosting FAQ](../web-hosting-faq/).
 >

-### \`An error has occurred loading the information.
-(You need at least one free database)
+### “An error has occurred loading the information.
+(You need at least one free database)“

 ![1freeDB](images/1freeDB.png){.thumbnail}

 This message might appear when you try to create a new module.
 It means that a new database can't be created on your web hosting.
-A 1 click module needing its own database, the following solutions might be considered :
+A 1-click module needing its own database, the following solutions might be considered :

 #### Solution 1: change your hosting plan